Prioritise

 Department for Transport

-DfT recently released £0.5m to expedite station master-planning and views Bradford Rail Programme as a key priority in its delivery of NPH rail
+DfT recently released £0.5m to expedite station master-planning and views Bradford Rail Programme as a key priority in its delivery of Northern Powerhouse Rail (NPR).

 Consultant Partners

-Bradford Council has on-boarded Arup as its SGW master-planning partner.
-WSP conducted previous Development Frameworks for the Southern Gateway regeneration site.
+Bradford Council has commissioned Arup as its Southern Gateway master-planning partner (WSP conducted previous Development Frameworks for the Southern Gateway regeneration site).

 Homes England